 Everything we do as a company is rooted in our Prudent Practices®.
-Officially published in 2003, the Prudent Practices comprise a step-by-step process that ensures an investment strategy is being properly developed, implemented and monitored according to both legal and ethical obligations.
+Officially published in 2003, the Prudent Practices comprise a step-by-step process that ensures a fiduciary investment strategy is properly developed, implemented and monitored according to both legal and ethical obligations.

 Who is a fiduciary?

 Fi360 defines an investment fiduciary as someone who is providing investment advice or managing the assets of another person and stands in a special relationship of trust, confidence and/or legal responsibility.

 Investment fiduciaries can be divided generally into three groups: Investment Stewards, Investment Advisors, and Investment Managers.

 An Investment Steward is a person who has the legal responsibility for managing investment decisions, including plan sponsors, trustees and investment committee members.

 An Investment Advisor is a professional who is responsible for providing investment advice and/or managing investment decisions.
 Investment Advisors include wealth managers, financial advisors, trust officers, financial consultants, investment consultants, financial planners and fiduciary advisers.

 An Investment Manager is a professional who has discretion to select specific securities for separate accounts, mutual and exchange-traded funds, commingled trusts and unit trusts.